Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Theory

 We now establish the consistency of DDR as well as the bias of the density estimate as a function of the parameter $h$.
 We in particular show that the MISE loss in Equation \eqref{eq_loss1} converges to zero in probability with bias rate $O(h^4)$.

 The MISE loss is bounded above by two terms:

 The first term corresponds to the \textit{variance} while the second corresponds to the squared \textit{bias}.
-We require the following assumption for the variance: \begin{assumption} The regression procedure is consistent for any fixed $h>0$ and any fixed $z$:
+We require the following assumption for the variance: \begin{assumption1} The regression procedure is consistent for any fixed $h>0$ and any fixed $z$:

-\end{assumption} Many non-parametric regression methods satisfy the above assumption from standard results in the literature.
-Kernel ridge regression (KRR) for example satisfies it under some mild conditions (Corollary 5 in \cite{Smale07}).
-K-nearest neighbor, local polynomial, Rodeo and spectral regression also meet the requirement under their respective assumptions \cite{Izbicki17}.
+\end{assumption1} Note that $Q_n(z)$ is a function of $\widehat{g}_{h}(z|\bm{x})$ (a stochastic regression estimate that is a function of the random dataset), and therefore $Q_n(z)$ is itself stochastic.
+Many non-linear regression methods satisfy the above assumption from standard results in the literature.
+Kernel ridge regression (KRR) for example satisfies it under some mild conditions (Corollary 5 in \citep{Smale07}).
+K-nearest neighbor, local polynomial, Rodeo and spectral regression also meet the requirement under their respective assumptions \citep{Izbicki17}.
 Assumption \ref{assump_reg} therefore allows the user to incorporate different regression procedures into DDR.

-We next assume that the partial derivative of $Q_n$ w.r.t $z$ is stochastically bounded: \begin{assumption} $Q_n(z)$ is differentiable w.r.t. $z$ and $\sup_z \Big| \frac{\partial Q_n(z)}{\partial z} \Big| = O_p(1)$. \end{assumption} The differentiability of $Q_n(z)$ generally holds when we choose an asymptotically Dirac delta distribution that is everywhere differentiable such as with the aforementioned Gaussian, biweight or tricube densities.
+We next assume that the partial derivative of $Q_n$ with respect to (w.r.t.) $z$ is stochastically bounded: \begin{assumption1} $Q_n(z)$ is differentiable w.r.t. $z$ and $\sup_z \Big| \frac{\partial Q_n(z)}{\partial z} \Big| = O_p(1)$. \end{assumption1} The differentiability of $Q_n(z)$ generally holds when we choose an asymptotically Dirac delta distribution that is everywhere differentiable such as with the aforementioned Gaussian, biweight or tricube densities.
 The stochastic bound is equivalent to requiring a finite supremum in the deterministic setting.
 The assumption therefore ensures a controlled derivative across all values of $z$.

 Now consider the squared bias term: